gustavocaldassouza/gustavocaldassouza/README.md

 ---

 ## 🚀 What I'm Working On
-- 🎮 Building small games to explore algorithms, AI, and genetic programming
 - 🌐 Web projects with **Spring Boot + React** and **ASP.NET + Angular**
-- 📊 A data structures visualization site using **Three.js**
 - 📱 A music room sync web app to share playlists with friends

 ---